nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_DIAGRAM.md

 ## Dependency Graph

 Your first visual is a dependency graph.
-This shows how modules are depdendant upon other modules in the project and can give you a quick reference of how the data and logic flows through the system.
+This shows how modules are dependent upon other modules in the project and can give you a quick reference of how the data and logic flows through the system.

 This is a simple project for drawing dependencies.
 The main module imports things from the data module, and it also imports things from the functions module.